A luminous and young galaxy at z=12.33 revealed by a JWST/MIRI detection of H{\alpha} and [OIII]: Abstract

 \section{Abstract}

 The James Webb Space Telescope (JWST) has discovered a surprising population of bright galaxies in the very early universe ($\lesssim$ 500 Myrs after the Big Bang) that is hard to explain with conventional galaxy formation models and whose physical properties remain to be fully understood.
-Insight into the internal physics of galaxies is captured best via observations of excited-state atomic transitions of ionized gas, but beyond $z\approx7-9$, the brightest spectral signatures are redshifted into the mid-infrared regime, where observations are increasingly more difficult.
-Here, we present the first detection of a hydrogen recombination line (H$\mathbf{\alpha}$) and doubly-ionized oxygen ([OIII]4959,5007\,\AA) at $\mathbf{z>10}$ using the JWST Mid-Infrared Instrument, MIRI.
-These detections place the bright galaxy GHZ2/GLASS-z12 at $\mathbf{z=12.33\pm0.02}$, making it the most distant astronomical object with direct spectroscopic detection of these lines and the brightest confirmed object at this epoch.
-These observations provide key insights into the conditions of this primeval galaxy, which shows hard ionizing conditions rarely seen in the local Universe and likely driven by compact, young ($\mathbf{\lesssim30\,}$Myr) star formation.
-Its oxygen-to-hydrogen abundance is close to a tenth of the solar value, indicating a rapid metal enrichment during the earliest phases of galaxy formation.
-This study confirms the unique conditions of the brightest and most distant galaxies recently discovered by JWST and the huge potential of mid-IR observations to characterize these systems, opening a range of new possibilities in the study of the very early Universe.
+Insight into their internal physics is best captured through nebular lines but, at these early epochs, the brightest of these spectral features are redshifted into the mid-infrared and remain elusive.
+Using the JWST Mid-Infrared Instrument, MIRI, here we present the first detection of H$\mathbf{\alpha}$ and doubly-ionized oxygen ([OIII]4959,5007\,\AA) at $\mathbf{z>10}$.
+These detections place the bright galaxy GHZ2/GLASS-z12 at $\mathbf{z=12.33\pm0.04}$, making it the most distant astronomical object with direct spectroscopic detection of these lines.
+These observations provide key insights into the conditions of this primeval, luminous galaxy, which shows hard ionizing conditions rarely seen in the local Universe likely driven by compact and young ($\mathbf{\lesssim30\,}$Myr) burst of star formation.
+Its oxygen-to-hydrogen abundance is close to a tenth of the solar value, indicating a rapid metal enrichment.
+This study confirms the unique conditions of this remarkably bright and distant galaxy and the huge potential of mid-IR observations to characterize these objects.